Updated in November 2022

 You'll feel accomplished and motivated to continue when you focus on one room and finish it completely.
 If you enjoy music, turn on your favorite artists and try to have fun while you declutter.
 Keep your eye on the end goal to remind you how good it will feel to have an organized, clutter-free home.

 When You Can Live With Less: Declutter, Downsize, and Do It

-Check out our downsizing guide to walk you through the process step by step.
+View our downsizing guide to walk you through the entire process.